djcoleman/camel-quarkus-rest-sql/README.md

 The workspace should look familar to anyone who has used Visual Studio Code before.
 The contents of the GitHub Repository specified in the previous step will be cloned into the workspace, and the two containers in the DevFile will have been started.
 You can verify this in the _Topology_ page in the Developer Console tab by clicking on the workspace deployment and then clicking on _Pods_, you should see the `java` and `mariadb` containers running.

 The commands from the DevFile have been added as tasks in the VS Code editor.
-To first set up the database:
+To build and run the quickstart:
   1. Click on the Burger icon in the top left corner of the editor to open the menu.
   2. Select _Terminal -> Run Task..._
-  3. In the _Select task to run_ pop-up, search from `devfile: prepare-database`.
+  3. In the _Select task to run_ pop-up, search from `devfile: run-quickstart`.
 A terminal will open and the command will be executed.

-Next, follow the same process to run the task `devfile: run-quickstart`.
-The progress of the build will be shown in the same terminal window.
 Once the compilation has completed and the example is running, you will be asked whether you want to add a redirect for port 8080.
 Click _Yes_ to this pop-up, and the subsequent one asking whether you wish to open a tab to the redirect.
 Your URL will contain the application name `camel-quarkus-rest-sql` in the subdomain, with a domain of `openshiftapps.com`.
 Once the example is running, you should be able to append `/camel-rest-sql/books/` to this URL to view the list of books.

 ## Code Tours